danielringer/stelligent-u/02-s3/README.md

 *How could the lifecycle and versioning features of S3 be used to manage the lifecycle of a web application?
 Would you use those features to manage the webapp code itself, or just the app's data?*

+#### Versioning certainly could be used for the webapp code and the app's infrequently used data would benefit from using the appropriate storage classes.

 ## Lesson 2.4: S3 Object Encryption